Open-Markets-Initiative/Directory/Patents/ReadMe.md

 SBE is a one-to-many approach using an Interface Design Language in XML and a source generation tool for several languages for arbitrary binary protocols.

-SBE includes support for binary messages, repeating groups and some support for field customization, the same intellectual property disclosed in Farber.
+SBE includes support for binary messages, repeating groups and some support for field customization, similar to the architecture in Farber.

 ## Kaitai Struct